tobiasniehoff/imputation_plant_breeding/README.md

 **API2_functions.R** contains functions specific for AlphaPlantImpute2 workflows.

 **BEAGLE_functions.R** contains functions that are specific for Beagle workflows and for reading and writing .vcf files.
+The imputation functions are written to only work on Windows or Linux systems.
+If you are on a different operation system, modify the function 'impute_BEAGLE[5.1|5.3]()'.

 **general_functions.R** contains functions that are used by all scripts.